Aadhaar Enabled Payment System (AePS) – A Comprehensive Guide

 What are the services offered by AePS?

-AePS offers a range of services to Aadhaar card holders, including intra and interbank fund transfers, cash withdrawals, balance enquiry, cash deposits, and more.
+AePS offers a range of services to Aadhaar holders, including intra-bank and inter-bank fund transfers, cash withdrawals, balance enquiry, cash deposits, and more.
 These services aim to provide convenient and accessible financial transactions for users.

 You May Also Like